 7. Refuse to appear in front of relations.

 An advocate should not enter an appearance, act, plead or practice in any way before a judicial authority if the sole or any member of the bench is related to the advocate as the father, grandfather, son, grandson, uncle, brother, nephew, first cousin, husband, wife, mother, daughter, sister, aunt, niece, father-in-law, mother-in-law, son-in-law, brother-in-law, daughter-in-law, or sister-in-law.

 8. Not to wear bands or gowns in public places.

-An advocate should not wear bands or gowns in public places other than in courts, except on such ceremonial occasions and at such places as the Bar Council of India or as the court may prescribe.
+An advocate should not wear bands or gowns in public places other than in courts except on ceremonial occasions and at places like the Bar Council of India or as the court may prescribe.

 9. Not represent establishments of which he is a member.